UQInc/UQInc/README.md

 # AI Usage
 We used AI to aid in the creation of our project, ChatGPT and Co-pilot.
-Refer to AI files in the same directory as README.md, labeled: "{name}AI.txt".

 # GUI
 Made using the macroquad library.